Sally McKechnie

 Sally is a leading public law and regulatory advisor and litigator.
 She founded and leads our public law and government practice.
-She provides pragmatic and analytical advice, targeted at resolving disputes with the best possible client outcomes.
+She provides pragmatic and analytical advice, targeted at resolving disputes to secure the best possible client outcomes.

-Sally helps both public and private clients to manage a wide range of public law and regulatory issues – including regulatory disputes, judicial review and declaratory judgment.
-She has particular expertise in contested matters and in seeking and resisting urgent injunctions and interim orders.
+Sally helps both private and public clients to manage a wide range of public and administrative law and regulatory issues - including regulatory disputes, judicial review and declaratory judgment.
+She has particular expertise in contested matters, and in seeking and resisting urgent injunctions and interim orders.

-She assists clients with inquiries, reviews and Royal Commissions, and in engaging with public agencies, such as the Ombudsman, Auditor General and Privacy Commissioner.
+She assists clients with participating in inquiries, government reviews and Royal Commissions and she conducts investigations for public agencies.
+Sally assists clients in engaging with public agencies, including the Ombudsman, Auditor General and Privacy Commissioner in terms of complaints and responding to investigations.

 Sally joined Simpson Grierson from Crown Law in May 2017.
 As Crown Counsel, she represented and advised Ministers, regulators, statutory decision makers and government departments and ministries.
 That Crown experience gives her a unique insight into engaging with government.